-There are thousands of home health agencies in the United States.
+There are almost a half million home health agencies in the United States.

-The Centers for Disease Control reported that there were at least 12,400 home care agencies in 2014.
+The Centers for Disease Control reported that there were at over 400,00 home care agencies and related businesses in 2020.
 That number has likely only grown in the ensuing years.
 Job seekers have several employers to choose from.
 Companies need to stand out during the home care hiring process by offering potential employees the benefits that are most important to them.

 Home care aides want health insurance and consistent patient assignments.

 When care aides were questioned about whether or not they intended to leave the job, employer-provided health insurance played a big role.
 Care aides want to develop long-term relationships with patients, and they want regular hours they can count on.
 Surprisingly, wage had little effect on whether or not a care aide left his or her role.

 The role of home care aides is changing.